nostromatic/docker-vnc-vcv/README.md

 ## Build the docker image

-When building the image it possible to pass a specific timezone
+When building the image it possible to pass a personal timezone

     docker build . \
       --file Dockerfile \